fortytwostudio/basekit/README.md

 ### Gulp

 Run `$ gulp` from this directory to start compiling Sass, JS and Twig to the public directory.
 You can also run `$ gulp css` if you're only working with stylesheets.

+### NPM Scripts

+Basekit includes support for compiling the Sass/CSS via NPM scripts, take a look in the package.json.
+It's currently incomplete but faster than Gulp.